jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

 If adaptation data is available, each run of a simulation can be assigned a weight based on how well it explains the data.
-These weights should be used when averaging variables or distributions of interest across runs.

-Note that while these weights will not be equal in general, they can be if the runs were recently resampled).
+These weights should be used to compute a weighted average of variables or distributions of interest across runs.
+In general, these weights will not be equal, although they can be (as the weights are reset when runs are resampled during particle filtering).

 ### Using adaptation data to assign weights to runs